willfitzpatrick4/willfitzpatrick4.github.io/_posts/2019-04-13-/Project4.md

 <img src="/images/dataset1first10countries.JPG">

-To achieve this extra lines of code were implemented.
+To achieve this extra lines of code were implemented:

-The columns were then renamed to the relevant subcategories and the country column was set as the index
+- The columns were  renamed to the relevant subcategories

+- The country column was set as the index

-The headings were then renamed to the relevant subcategories and the redundant columns were deleted.
+- The columns were  renamed to the relevant subcategories and the redundant columns were deleted

 ```python